hc-ai/hc-ai.github.io/content/podcast/24-07-14-HCAI-podcast-episode-8-hci-and-hcai-with-mikael-wiberg/index.md

 ---

-The seventh episode of the HCAI podcast in which we talk about human-computer interaction, artificial intelligence, and the interplay with society [Mikael Wiberg](https://www.umu.se/en/staff/mikael-wiberg/).
+The eighth episode of the HCAI podcast in which we talk about human-computer interaction, artificial intelligence, and the interplay with society [Mikael Wiberg](https://www.umu.se/en/staff/mikael-wiberg/).